ksniderbel/sql-challenge/README.md

 Each of these queries is contained in the query_tables.sql.

+Assistance was obtained from the Teaching Assistants and multiple sites that were obtained via Google.

 Final observation:  This company employs a statistically unlikely amount of people named Hercules B.